Otherhood: Plot

-Carol crashes his work party while Helen and Gillian plan to go clubbing.
-She gets drunk with a Julia and when he sees her he tries to get her to go home.
-Instead she calls Helen and Gillian to go out.
-They live it up, getting pizza, going clubbing and dancing all night.
+Carol crashes Matt's work party while Helen and Gillian plan to go clubbing.
+She gets drunk with Julia and when he sees her he tries to get her to go home.
+Instead, she calls the girls to go out.
+They live it up, getting pizza, going clubbing, and dancing all night.

 In the morning, Julia stops by Matt's to leave something of Carol's.
-When he realises she hadn't returned, he gathers Paul and Daniel and they find their three mothers, nursing hangovers in Gillian's hotel room.
+When he realises she hasn't returned, he gathers Paul and Daniel and they find their three moms, nursing hangovers in Gillian's hotel room.
 Afterwards, the three go together to get presents for Paul's sperm baby.
 In the shop, the truth comes out that all three of their husbands cheated on the same weekend.
 Helen divorced hers, Gillian forgave hers and Carol didn't know about it.

-Then each mother does her part to get closure will her son.
-Carol tells Matt she is going to focus on herself for awhile.
-Helen, having pushed Paul into giving her an address, shows up unannounced and one of the mothers lets her hold the baby.
-Gillian apologizes to Daniel for her interference with Erin, tells him how she'd forgiven his dad for infidelity and encourages him to try to catch Erin before its too late.
+Then each mama gets closure with her son.
+Carol tells Matt she is going to focus on herself for a while.
+Helen pushes Paul into giving her an address, so she coerces one of the mothers to hold the baby.
+Gillian apologizes to Daniel about Erin, tells him how she'd forgiven his dad for infidelity, and convinces him to go after Erin.

-Matt asks Julia to meet up to help him to write the 10 things he knows about Carol, which he sends to her house along with a bouquet of her favorite flowers.
-She angrily takes her deceased husband's fishing paraphernalia and throws it into the pool.
-Daniel catches up to Erin's moving van, offering to drive as she's determined to leave.
+Julia helps Matt to write the 10 things he knows about Carol, which he sends to her with a bouquet of her favorite flowers.
+She angrily throws out her deceased husband's fishing paraphernalia.
+Daniel catches Erin's moving van, offering to drive her to LA.

 One year later at Gillian's house in Poughkeepsie, before Daniel and a pregnant Erin tie the knot, Carol comes.
 She's with Matt who is dating Julia, on return from time in Europe after selling her house.
-Paul is also present with his boyfriend, the lesbian mothers who got his sperm and their daughter, Helen's granddaughter.
+Paul is also present with his boyfriend, the lesbian mothers who got his sperm, and their daughter, Helen's granddaughter.